Last Updated on

 Bluehost is popular.
 Very popular.
-Hosting over two million websites, reviews of Bluehost indicate this platform is often the preferred choice for people new to blogging and website creation.
+Hosting over two million websites, Bluehost reviews indicate this platform is often the preferred choice for people new to blogging and website creation.

 Are people starting a blog on BlueHost because they are friendly, low-priced, and secure?
 Those are absolutely important factors.
 But is that the only reason?
 Not Really… as you’ll soon find out…

-Bluehost also has a big-time affiliate program.
+BlueHost also has a big-time affiliate program.
 They pay out over $5 million each year to people who have reviewed their company favorably – and that’s gigantic compared to almost every other hosting company.
-If you’re a Bluehost user and your recommendation to a friend leads them to become a Bluehost user, too, then you’re going to earn yourself some money.
+If you’re a BlueHost user and your recommendation to a friend leads them to become a BlueHost user, too, then you’re going to earn yourself some money.
 As you can see, it makes sense to write BlueHost reviews that are positive!

 BlueHost, powering over 2 million websites, has certainly made a name for themselves in 13 years since their inception, inching into the top 20 largest website hosts.
 Their reputation seems well deserved.
 They’ve got a wide range of offerings that rival any other large hosting service.

-I spent 12 months using Bluehost to host a website.
-During that time, I carefully measured their uptime, load time, reliability, customer service and ease-of-use.
+I spent 12 months using BlueHost to host a website.
+During that time, I carefully measured and reviewed their uptime, load time, reliability, customer service and ease-of-use.
 Instead of focusing on their marketing, I looked at the hard data.
 Is it the right choice for you?
-My 100% honest, data-driven Bluehost hosting review starts right now...
+My 100% honest, data-driven BlueHost hosting review starts right now…

-However, Bluehost has negatives, too.
+However, BlueHost has negatives, too.
 The load times are slow.
 There are also a few hidden fees you should know about.
 Plus, their customer support can be difficult to reach.
 Be Sure to keep reading to get a better insight on the Pros and Cons of BlueHost!

-Bluehost is a web hosting service.
+BlueHost is first and foremost a web hosting service.
 This means they’re responsible for keeping your site online and accessible.
-If Bluehost has a problem, some or all of their hosted sites could be slow to load or go down completely.
+If BlueHost has a problem, some or all of their hosted sites could be slow to load or go down completely.

 Obviously, you want a web hosting service which almost never has any technical problems.
 To be fair, even the best web hosting company is going to occasionally have issues.
 But you want those issues to be along the lines of just one or two a year and not one or two a month.